-Table 7: Results of the optimization procedure for non-constant permeability depending on volume fraction of smaller vessels.
+TABLE 7 Results of the optimization procedure for nonconstant permeability depending on volume fraction of smaller vessels.
 10% of 1D blood vessels have been retained in hybrid model for each tumor topology.
-Shown are the proportionality constant $\alpha$ relating permeability and blood vessel volume fraction of smaller vessels inside each REV according to (41). $R^2$ -values for agreement between both variants in terms of blood pressure in large vessels, blood pressure in small vessels, IF pressure and flow in small vessels is additionally provided.
-Overall coefficient of determination $R^2{\text{tot}}$ between fully-resolved and hybrid model is calculated according to (29).
+Shown are the proportionality constant $\alpha$ relating permeability and blood vessel volume fraction of smaller vessels inside each REV according to (39). $R^2$ -values for agreement between both variants in terms of blood pressure in large vessels, blood pressure in small vessels, IF pressure and flow in small vessels is additionally provided.
+Overall coefficient of determination $R{tot}^2$ between fully resolved and hybrid model is calculated according to (29).
 (All data includes mean taken over five different sets of pressure boundary conditions on the 1D network per case)

-tion, we have assumed equal pressures in resolved and homogenized vasculature and, thereby, infinite (or at least a very large) permeability governing the flow between the two compartments such that a constraint of equal pressures holds along the resolved 1D vasculature.
-This has the major advantage that the coupling between resolved and homogenized vasculature is essentially parameter-free.
-Only the penalty parameter has to be chosen large enough such that a sufficient accuracy in the pressure constraint is achieved as described in Remark 4.
+Network $\alpha[\mu m^2]$ $R{ m L}^2$ $R{\rm S}^2$ $R{ m IF}^2$ $R^2{ m flow,\Lambda_S}$ $R{\rm tot}^2$ SW1222 $37.0\pm5.9$ 0.988 0.653 0.998 0.189 0.707 LS174T $129.7 \pm 10.6$ 0.928 0.691 0.991 0.362 0.743 GL261 $26.1 \pm 3.5$ 0.929 0.245 0.996 0.117 0.572 accuracy in the pressure constraint is achieved as described in Remark 4.
 The GL261 and LS174T case had a less dispersed distribution of the radius in connecting elements and, thus, of the permeability between larger and smaller vessels.
 For these topologies, our approach could estimate the mass transfer between larger 1D vessels and smaller homogenized vessels more accurately.
-The SW1222 case had a much higher variability of radius and flow between $\Lambda{\rm L}$ and $\Lambda{\rm S}$ .
+The SW1222 case had a much higher variability of radius and flow between $\Lambda_L$ and $\Lambda_S$ .
 In this case, it could be advantageous to employ finite permeabilities to model the mass transfer and assign higher permeabilities to REVs or regions along the larger vessels where many branches go away from the main vessels.
 However, this would require additional parameterization of the model as well as additional data on regions where a lot of flow from larger into smaller vessels can be expected.

 In addition, we have so far only employed very simple algorithms to optimize the parameters of the hybrid model.
-A much more powerful framework for coarsegraining physical models has been developed by Grigo and Koutsourelakis (2019) and tested for flow through porous media.
+A much more powerful framework for coarse-graining physical models has been developed by Grigo et al and tested for flow through porous media.
 This could also be applied in our case to infer the optimal parameters of the hybrid model per REV. However, this would require much more microstructural features, such as tortuosity, blood vessel distances or radius data on the smaller homogenized blood vessels to calibrate the hybrid model.
-Again, it is questionable if this data can be acquired non-invasively and if these parameters are determining blood flow through tumors.
+Again, it is questionable if this data can be acquired noninvasively and if these parameters are determining blood flow through tumors.